gggraca/MetaboAnnotatoR/README.md

 ```

 ## Vignettes
+Please check the vignettes folder for examples of package use:
-An example of usage using one LC-MS AIF chromatogram is provided in the [introductory vignette](http://htmlpreview.github.io/?https://github.com/gggraca/MetaboAnnotatoR/blob/master/vignettes/introduction.html).
+- Introductory vignette: an example of usage using one LC-MS AIF chromatogram.
+- Generation of Metabolite fragment database entry from MS/MS experimental spectra.
-An illustration of the generation of Metabolite database records for MetaboAnnotatoR from text files is given [here](http://htmlpreview.github.io/?https://github.com/gggraca/MetaboAnnotatoR/blob/master/vignettes/gen_library_entry.html).
-MS/MS spectra can also be imported from .msp files as exemplified [here](http://htmlpreview.github.io/?https://github.com/gggraca/MetaboAnnotatoR/blob/master/vignettes/import_from_msp.html).
+- Generation of Metabolite fragment database entry from MS/MS spectra from public databases (in .msp format).